The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 Bus to Knossos Palace

 From Heraklion Central Bus Station: Bus Number 2 – Knossos.
 The bus runs 3 to 5 times per hour.
 Its final stop is Knossos.
-For 2019, the fee is 1.50 € one-way.
+The fee is 1.50 € one-way.

 Tips to Remember: Just a few meters from the entrance, a traditional taverna, Pasiphae, is an oasis.
 Order their jugs of freshly made orange juice from their own trees.
 Try their freshly baked Cretan pastries, Kalitsounia, filled with sweet cheese and honey.
 I’ve never tasted something so delicate, soft, and gently cloying, with a refreshing perfume of lemon drops and strong cinnamon powder… We ordered twice.